azurebigcompute/Recipes/Azure Batch/CustomImages/CustomImagePython.md

 ## Step 1: Gather the Keys and Configuration

 Before we start, we need to first gather together all of the information necessary to have <a href="https://github.com/azurebigcompute/Recipes/blob/master/Azure%20Batch/CustomImages/custompoolexample.py">our example python script</a> authenticate and communicate with all of the batch features.
-This is a bit tedious, but generally you will need to do this the first time, and after that just cut & paste the values into your various scripts.
+This is slightly tedious, but generally you will need to do this only the first time, and after that you can just cut & paste the values into your various scripts.

-You will notice a section at the top of the python script:
+You will notice a section at the top of the python script that you are going to edit with your own values:
 ```
 _BATCH_ACCOUNT_NAME = 'mikebatchwe'
 _BATCH_ACCOUNT_KEY = 'XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX=='
 _BATCH_ACCOUNT_URL = 'https://mkbatchwe.westeurope.batch.azure.com'
 _STORAGE_ACCOUNT_NAME = 'mkbatchwestore'
 _STORAGE_ACCOUNT_KEY = 'XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX=='
 _BATCH_CLIENT_ID='XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX'         #-- Application ID ("appId")
 _BATCH_SECRET='XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX'
 _BATCH_TENANT_ID='XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX'
 _BATCH_PRINCIPAL='mkbatchappwe'
 _BATCH_PRINCIPAL_URL='http://mkbatchappwe'
 ```
-We have to trawl these values from a few Azure CLI commands
+We have to extract these values from a couple of Azure CLI commands.

 Firstly, from the service principal creation you did earlier (see recipe 1) you have much of the information needed.